 The hotel’s 49 rooms are divided between king and deluxe rooms, two types of suites (the Garden and Hunter), and a self-contained cottage with four bedrooms.
-All rooms are en suite and decorated in a palette of greys and whites, with lots of clean lines and an unfussy, contemporary feel.
+All rooms are en suite and decorated in a palette of grays and whites, with lots of clean lines and an unfussy, contemporary feel.
 You can expect lots of attention to detail, including big squidgy pillows, volumes of Rupi Kaur poetry on your bedside table, and real milk (for tea and coffee) stored in a glass bottle in the fridge.
 All rooms include a well-stocked minibar, Wi-Fi, flatscreen TV and air-conditioning.

 The guesthouse occupies a prime spot in the Hunter Valley, roughly a two-and-a-half-hour drive from Sydney.
 A small retail complex, Peppers Creek Village, is located a five-minute walk away, where you’ll find a good cafe and gift shops.
 Many wineries and even the Hunter Valley’s only organic distillery are located a couple of minutes’ drive away.

 The hotel’s signature restaurant, Éremo, serves contemporary, stylish Italian dishes, with a good range of meat, seafood, and vegetarian options.
 A buffet and an à la carte breakfast is served in the restaurant (try and get a spot in the conservatory), and offers less traditional options such as ‘breakfast gnocchi’.
 You’re also within walking distance of a good local cafe, Café Enzo.